cvara/tesserae/README.md

 Usage
 ------------

-You can create a new Tesserae mosaic bacground inside a predefined html container by calling the constructor.
+You can create a new Tesserae mosaic background inside a predefined html container by calling the constructor.

 ```js